eiyuumiru/UIT-Chatbot-CourseInfo/README.md

   - `--top_k`: number of similar chunks to retrieve (default: 10)
   - `--device`: embedding device (`cpu`, `cuda`, or `auto`)

-## 🔗 Live Demo
+## Live Demo

-You can use my live demo using Streamlit in: https://uit-chatbot-courseinfo.streamlit.app/
+You can try my live demo using Streamlit in: https://uit-chatbot-courseinfo.streamlit.app/